The Justice (newspaper)

 The Justice is the independent student newspaper of Brandeis University in Waltham, Massachusetts.
 The paper is run primarily by undergraduate students.
-Since its founding in 1949, the Justice has provided a critical perspective on Brandeis University policy and events through its articles and editorial work.
-The Justice is published every Tuesday and distributed throughout the Brandeis campus.
+Since its founding in 1949, The Justice has provided a critical perspective on Brandeis University policy and events through its articles and editorial work.
+The Justice is published every Tuesday, and is distributed throughout the Brandeis campus.

 History

 Founding

-Brandeis was established in 1948, and members of the founding class of 107 first-year students created the Justice the following spring.
+Brandeis was established in 1948, and members of the founding class of 107 first-year students created The Justice the following spring.
 The newspaper was named after the university's namesake, Justice Louis Brandeis.
-In its first issue, published in March 1949, Carl Werner ’52 outlined the responsibilities that the first graduating class had on its shoulders.
-“Brandeis University is depending on its teachers, but even more so it is depending on its students.
-If you fail, you are hurting the chances of its survival,” Werner wrote.
+In its first issue, published in March 1949, Carl Werner, class of 1952, outlined the responsibilities that the first graduating class had on its shoulders, "Brandeis University is depending on its teachers, but even more so it is depending on its students.
+If you fail, you are hurting the chances of its survival."

 20th century

-In the 1950-1951 school year, as the nascent school underwent large-scale construction, the Justice documented the progress of construction crews, which, according to the Brandeis Internet and Technology Service's history of the university, appeared to be unusually slow.
-“Even the new facilities sometimes worked to challenge their resolve.
-In the new Ridgewood Quad broken pipes led to extended periods without heat, compounded by the swamp of ankle-deep mud between the dorms and the center of campus, dubbed by residents the ‘Ridgewood Quagmire.’”
+In the 1950–51 school year, as the nascent school underwent large-scale construction, The Justice documented the progress of construction crews, which, according to the Brandeis Internet and Technology Service's history of the university, appeared to be unusually slow.
+"Even the new facilities sometimes worked to challenge their resolve.
+In the new Ridgewood Quad broken pipes led to extended periods without heat, compounded by the swamp of ankle-deep mud between the dorms and the center of campus, dubbed by residents the 'Ridgewood Quagmire'".
 The Justice was an outlet for students to voice their concerns about the school’s growing pains.

-As the school expanded, Brandeis president Abram L. Sachar announced plans to build a Jewish chapel in the 1952-53 school year.
+As the school expanded, Brandeis president Abram L. Sachar announced plans to build a Jewish chapel in the 1952–53 school year.
 Earlier plans for a multi-faith chapel had been abandoned, as the administration assumed that Catholic authorities would not approve of holding services in it.
-The Justice’s editorial board, along with the student council and a group of concerned students, requested an alternative that would maintain Brandeis’s Jewish identity while including students from other faiths.
+The Justices editorial board, along with the student council and a group of concerned students, requested an alternative that would maintain Brandeis's Jewish identity while including students from other faiths.
 As a result of these efforts, Sachar agreed to construct a three-chapel complex that would separate Jewish, Protestant and Catholic services.

 In the spring of 1967, President Lyndon B. Johnson announced plans to suspend draft deferrals for students pursuing higher education, bringing increased student attention to the Vietnam war.
 The Justice published articles that served to bring the alternatives to military service to light, and interviewed an imprisoned draft resister.